 I made these twice.
 First, after realizing I was out of butter, I made them with butter flavored shortening.
-I was not happy with the results.
-They tasted a little too chalky.
+I was not happy with the results because they tasted a little too chalky.
 I blamed it on the shortening, but it could have been that I was too heavy handed with the flour.
 I got rid of the first batch before adding in the fancy chocolate.

 The second batch, which I made with butter, was excellent.
 I followed Martha’s directions precisely and used Lindt 70% chocolate.